epsorokin/clinical_genetics/README.md

-# human_genetics
+# Annotation of clinical and genetic data
-General purpose code for annotation of human genetic data
+General purpose code for projects relevant to human genetics